davekrh/ocp310_for_operations/05-lesson-create_inventory.md

 OpenShift’s installation documentation provides examples of the inventory file.
 You can also find examples under `/usr/share/doc/openshift-ansible-docs-$version/docs/example-inventories/`.

+**Important note:** Our OpenShift cluster will communicate via private, non-routable IP addresses within the training environment.
+In order to directly access OpenShift from your browser, it will be necessary to know the public IP address of the master machine.
+This IP address can be found on the page listing your student information, which your instructor has provided.

+To access the public IP address of the master host, go to the student page and click `Control Center` (Just below your Student number).
+This link gives you additional access to the training environment.
+Find the box for `MASTER` and take note of the IP address following `web: `.
+You will add this IP address to the inventory below.

 The inventory file resides on the master host.
 Log onto the master host:
 ```
 [student@workstation ~]$ sudo ssh master